Recycling Melbourne 2023: Why Coffee Cups Can Cause Problems ☕

 A bit about Waster

 Waster helps businesses just like you to recycle and keep costs low.
-As dumping at a landfill is increasingly expensive, business recycling can really be a win-win for small businesses.
+Moreover, as dumping at a landfill is increasingly expensive, business recycling can really be a win-win for small businesses.

 By boosting recycling, you can keep your costs low.
 And, you can also do the right thing for the environment!